When I started my career in investing, I thought the key to becoming a great investor was to study modern financial theory.

 Some cycles are political.
 The presidential election cycle tells us that the third year of a presidential term is generally the strongest one.
 Presidents work hard to boost the market to improve their chances of reelection.

 Some cycles are linked to the latest hot investment theme.
 Ten years ago, it was the “China miracle.”
 Five years ago, it was 3D printing.
-Last year, it was FAANG stocks and cryptocurrencies.
+Recently, it was FAANG stocks and cryptocurrencies.
 Tomorrow, it may be artificial intelligence.

 Understanding that each theme is just a fleeting fashion allows you to ride the trend both up… and down.